🚨 We are the Oldest & Biggest Arena Animation Academy in Haryana. GURGAON'S ONLY ARENA CENTER

 3)- Staging

 This principle grabs the focus of the audience towards the important scenes while avoiding unnecessary details.
+It is widely used in Broadcast and visual storytelling.

 Example: Proper use of light and shadow, placing the character, camera directions and more.